KuchnowskiP/SeaBuoysSimulation/README.md

   The Buoy  - Application which will recive information from the World about ships passing nearby The Ship - moving randomly around the World map

- Communication between application is implemented with Server Sockets.
+ Communication between application is implemented with Sockets.

  To properly run this simulation:
   Run CentralApplication and click the start button Run WorldApplication and click the start button
-  Run RUn64buoys.bat from
+  Run Run64Buoys.bat from build/classess/java/main/pl
+  Run as many ShipApplication instances as you wish.

+ To properly end this simulation file killBuoys.bat might be helpful.